Summary

 Online reviews are vital to a business’ success, so bad or negative reviews can cause serious financial damage.
 You may be able to take legal action if the bad online review is:

-If you are concerned about a negative online review and want to understand the action you can take, our experienced dispute resolution lawyers can assist as part of our LegalVision membership.
-You will have unlimited access to lawyers to answer your questions and draft and review your documents for a low monthly fee.
-Call us today on 1300 544 755 or visit our membership page.
+If you are concerned about a negative online review and want to understand the action you can take, LegalVision provides ongoing legal support for businesses through our fixed-fee legal membership.
+Our experienced dispute resolution lawyers help businesses manage contracts, employment law, disputes, intellectual property, and more, with unlimited access to specialist lawyers for a fixed monthly fee.
+To learn more about LegalVision’s legal membership, call 1300 544 755 or visit our membership page.

 Frequently Asked Questions